RenatoFarruggio/InformatiklaborWebsiteSorter/README.md

 ## Installation

 To run these scripts, you need to have Python installed on your system along with several dependencies.
+We used Python 3.11, but other versions probably work aswell.
 To install these dependencies, navigate to the repository's root directory and run:

 ```bash
 pip install -r requirements.txt